kirstymcnaught/OptiKeyWiki/_Footer.md

 Want to collaborate?
-Want to ask a question?
+Do you have a question?
 Have an issue not addressed on here? [optikeyfeedback@gmail.com](mailto:optikeyfeedback@gmail.com)